 - 1 pint vanilla ice cream

-- Place the strawberries with any juices, ice cream, and milk in a blender.
-Blend until smooth.
 Pour into large glasses, and if desired put a strawberry on the rim of each glass.
-Serve immediately.

-- Other berries in addition to -- or with -- the strawberries for a mixed berry shake.
+- Include other berries in addition to—or with—the strawberries for a mixed berry shake.
 Try blueberries, raspberries, and blackberries.

-- A scoop of malt powder for a Malted Strawberry Shake
+- Add a scoop of malt powder for a malted strawberry shake.

-- Some chocolate syrup for a Strawberry Chocolate Milkshake
+- Drizzle it with chocolate syrup for a strawberry chocolate milkshake.

-- Whipped cream on top, and maybe some chocolate shavings or sprinkles
+- Put whipped cream on top, and maybe some chocolate shavings or sprinkles.